Students sitting on the steps of the Lord Mayor's Chambers with the Mayor of Belfast, Ryan Murphy, and local politician Gerry Adams.

 What would you do with a month abroad?
 In this case, 25 Champlain students decided to travel to Dublin, Ireland, for an intense, 6-credit program focusing on how communities, nations, and people make meaning through culture.
-Katie Johnson ʼ27, a Criminology & Criminal Justice major, called the program “an amazing experience and a fantastic way to give students a short test drive of what a semester abroad is like, while also allowing them to complete several core classes in a short amount of time.”
+Katie Johnson ʼ27, a Criminology & Social Justice major, called the program “an amazing experience and a fantastic way to give students a short test drive of what a semester abroad is like, while also allowing them to complete several core classes in a short amount of time.”

 The program, sponsored by Champlain Abroad, was co-taught by Jonathan Banfill, a Burlington-based faculty member, and Dubin-based faculty member Liz Gillis.
 The two met in a Dublin pub when Banfill was visiting Ireland a few years ago, along with Dublin Campus Director Stephen Robinson, and a course plan was hatched.
 Liz’s expertise in local Irish history and strong links with the The Liberties neighborhood—one of the oldest areas of Dublin—coupled with Jonathan’s theoretical perspectives on borders, community, and cultural expression, made the perfect match for co-teaching the program.